HighLine Consulting logo with a vertical red bar on the right.Subscribe

 Where Michael shows up

-Michael joined Damian Mason on The Business of Agriculture to make ten predictions about where US ag is headed through 2026.
-The ones about beef, China, and consumer behavior already look prescient.
-The rest, you can decide.
+Michael joins Damian Mason with ten predictions on where US agriculture is headed through 2026.
+The calls on beef, China, and consumer behavior already look prescient.

 Watch the conversation on YouTube